Harbour.Space Institute: Academics

 Harbour.Space's programs are taught in English to up to 200 undergraduate, graduate and professional students per year.
 The Harbour.Space faculty is composed of professionals in their disciplines and instructors with current careers in the technology industry from around the world.
 Founding instructors include entrepreneur Kamran Elahian, chairman of venture capital firm Global Catalyst Partners.

 Teaching methods

-Programmes at Harbour.Space run for an entire calendar year divided into fifteen 3-week modules.
-Each module is taught by industry leaders.
+Programs at Harbour.Space run for an entire calendar year divided into fifteen 3-week modules.
+Its teaching methodology includes project-based learning, interactive and collaborative approaches, industry integration, technology-enhanced learning, and personalized learning.

 Scholarships

-The university offers scholarship opportunities; merit-based, women in technology, graduate teaching assistantships and competitive programming.
-These scholarships are available for the university’s Bangkok and Barcelona campuses.
+The institute offers scholarship opportunities; merit-based, women in technology, graduate teaching assistantships and competitive programming.
+These scholarships are available for the institute's Bangkok and Barcelona campuses.